alessfg/nginx-plus-apb/README.md

 # Ansible Playbook Bundle for NGINX Plus

-An Ansible Playbook Bundle (APB) for deploying a single instance of NGINX Plus.
+An Ansible Playbook Bundle (APB) for deploying a single instance of NGINX Plus in the OpenShift Service Catalog.

 **Please Note**: This is still a WIP.
 Any upstream changes might break the APB without previous warning.